Lavaeolous/PF1-StatBlock-Converter-Module/README.md

 *  See Issues.
 If you find anythings thats not noted there, please let me know.

 # To Do
-*  Optimize loading times, as currently the search for items in compendia is taking forever
 *  Fix bugs

 # Contact